kodecocodes/swift-algorithm-club/Hash Table/README.markdown

   }
 ```

 First it calls `indexForKey()` to convert the key into an array index.
-That gives us the bucket, but if there were collisions this bucket may be used by more than one key.
+That gives us the bucket number, but if there were collisions this bucket may be used by more than one key.
 So `valueForKey()` loops through the chain from that bucket and compares the keys one-by-one.
 If found, it returns the corresponding value, otherwise it returns `nil`.

-The code to insert or update an existing element lives in `updateValue(forKey)`.
+The code to insert a new element or update an existing element lives in `updateValue(forKey)`.
 It's a little bit more complicated:

 ```swift
   public mutating func updateValue(value: Value, forKey key: Key) -> Value? {